kafousis/spring-vuejs-auth/README.md

-# Spring - Vue.js Prototype
+# Spring - Vue.js Authentication
-A prototype, implemented with Spring Boot and Vue.js.
+Authentication implemented with Spring Boot and Vue.js.

 ### The project has two modules
 - Spring backend